 3. Several very short written assignments.

-4. Two-page summary of projected research paper topic due on or before Tuesday, February 28th.
+4. Two-page summary of projected research paper topic due on or before the end of February.

 5. Short report on work in progress late in the Semester